bcrantsequoia/dotfiles/README.md

 Plugins:
 - Turbo Console Log by ChakrounAnas
 - Prettier
-- Auto Import - ES6, TS, JSX, TSX by Sergey Korenuk
+- Auto Import - ES6, TS, JSX, TSX by steoates
 - ES7 + React/Redux/React-Native Snippets by dsznajder

 Could also pick up the Python and Docker plugins if desired.